Prep Your Pup

 My name is Selena.
 I live in the outskirts of Boston, MA with my husband and our 2 dogs and three cats.
 I have always had a passion for training dogs.
 I grew up on a horse farm with several dogs throughout my life and helped train my first dog at the age of six.
 I would set up broom sticks on top of feed buckets in the backyard and have my family dog, Stellah, jump over them while I ran alongside her.
 But it wasn’t until college when I got my dog, Orisa, that I knew I wanted to pursue dog training as a career.
 I minored in Psychology and became fascinated with the science behind dog training and the similarities and differences between the human brain and a dog’s brain.
 I am a Certified Professional Dog Trainer (CPDT-KA) and a member of the Association of Professional Dog Trainers (APDT).
 I am committed to continuing my education to further develop as a trainer.
 I believe that the key to successful dog training is effective communication and trust built through the use of positive reinforcement and LIMA (Least Intrusive, Minimally Aversive) methods.

 My name is Lauren Gamble.
-I live in south central Pennsylvania with my husband and Newfydoodle, Doug.
+I live in south central Pennsylvania with my husband, son and Newfydoodle, Doug.
 Growing up, I was always surrounded by dogs at home.
 I enjoyed volunteering at animal shelters, raising money for various animal organizations, and watching shows about dogs and dog training.

 I recently became trained to evaluate teams for their Public Access Test through PAD.
 I look forward to continuing my dog training education.

-I use positive reinforcement and LIMA training methods.
-I enjoy working with puppies, giving them a solid foundation that can be built on for the rest of their lives.
+I use positive reinforcement and LIMA methods.
+I enjoy working with puppies and am excited to give them a solid foundation that can be built on for the rest of their lives.